 With no wins after the French GP, Michael witnessed Jacques chipping away at his lead in the drivers’ title.
 Could he win in Belgium?
 Let’s find out.

-Having taken the lead in the drivers’ championship, Michael would be hoping for a win in the French GP.
-Could he do it with Jacques giving a tough competition?
+Having taken the lead in the drivers’ championship, Schumacher hoped for a win in the French GP.
+Could he do it with Jacques Villeneuve as a tough competitor?
 Let’s find out.

 If Schumacher’s crash with Damon Hill ruffled feathers, then wait till you see his crash with Villeneuve.
 Let’s check it out.